seifeakalu/Android-retrofit-gson-RestAPIRequestforComplainRegistration/README.md

 This Android Application will let you register your complain based on JWT Authentication/Authorization of NodeJS API.
 This Application uses <b>Retrofit and gson</b>, and <b>to store the JWT token, it uses sharedpreference and Encoding/Decoding technique</b>.
 Means, the actual JWT token is not stored to Shared preference storage.
 And this Application properly implements <b>lists with RecyclerView and this application has pagination load more data on scroll</b> for rendering data from the API on RecyclerView
 you can simply download and use this android application.<br><br>
-full source code granted 	:sunglasses: you can download and use it, but make sure to adjustment.
+full source code granted 	:sunglasses: you can download and use it, but make sure to adjust.

 ## Check the Application online
 if you dont want to create account, use username = ss and password = ss